Prag8855/aab/content/docs/abmeldung.md

 - **Weitere Wohnungen**: Information about your other addresses in Germany.
 If you only had one address, leave this section empty.
     - **Anschrift**: Your other addresses in Germany.
     - **Diese Wohnung war**: Choose this if this address was your main residence (*Hauptwohnung*) or secondary residence (*Nebenwohnung*).
+- **People to deregister**
+    Do not use Cyrillic or non-Latin characters.
+Write your name the same way as in your passport.
 - **Ort, Datum, Unterschrift**: The date, the city, and your signature.
 Use the DD.MM.YYYY date format.
 Your signature should be the same as on your passport or national ID.

 If you deregister more than 3 people, use multiple forms.[^1]